-Friends, do you want to know completely about what is DNA, if yes from your side, then this article is for you, if you read this article completely, then I assure you that you will get a lot of information about DNA.
-So without wasting any time let’s start.
+Friends, if you want to know completely about DNA, if yes, from your side, then this article is for you; if you read this article completely, you will get a lot of information about DNA.
+So, without wasting any time, let’s start.

-DNA is a Genetic material and it is found in the cells of Living organisms except for plant viruses and a few animal viruses Where form the genetic material in Eukaryotic cells.
-DNA occurs in the nucleus and together with protein forms chromatin. traces of DNA are found in mitochondria and chloroplast.
+DNA is a Genetic material found in the cells of Living organisms, except for plant viruses and a few animal viruses, which form the genetic material in Eukaryotic cells.
+DNA occurs in the nucleus and, together with protein, forms chromatin.
+Traces of DNA are also found in mitochondria and chloroplasts.

 What is the Full form of DNA?